AnushaPB/LandGenSamp/README.md

 [renv](https://rstudio.github.io/renv/articles/renv.html) was used to manage R package dependencies.
-If you clone this repository and open the project (i.e., the .Rproj file), renv will automatically start up and ask you if you want to install all the required packages by running `renv::restore()`.
+If you clone this repository and open the project (i.e., the .Rproj file), renv will automatically start up and ask you if you want to install all the required packages.
+The packages can also be installed by running `renv::restore()`.

+[conda](https://docs.conda.io/en/latest/) was used to manage the python package dependencies.
+The conda environment can be recreated using the p1_gnxsims/gnx/gnx.yml file (`conda env create -f gnx.yml -n gnx`).

 *Note: most of the scripts are parallelized and written to run on 10-25 processors with 126 GB RAM*